SimVascular/simvascular.github.io-archive/source/documentation/modeling/_editingPolyData.md

 ### Editing a PolyData Model ###

 To load the model for editing navigate to “PolyData” —> “Smooth” —> Click “Load” next to “Input File” and select the file you want to modify, in this case “demo.vtp” and the path should appear in the box.

 Next, click “Save” next to output file and name it with a .vtp extension i.e.: demo_smooth.vtp the path should appear in the box.
 This is the file that the modified or “smoothed” model with be saved to.

 Click Visualize Surface to show a triangle meshed model that can be modified using the Global Operators in the functional toolbox.
 Again, this can be viewed a variety of ways using the keyboard shortcuts.

+**Deleting Cells:**

 If there is a unwanted bump or rough part of the model, specific cells can be selected and deleted and the hole created filled to create a smoother model.

 	Navigate to “PolyData” —>  “Delete Cells”
 	Press “E” while hovering over the model in the view window to view the edges of the triangulated surface Select cells to be deleted by hovering over them and pressing “C”.
-Pressing “ctrl + C” will select multiple cells at the same time
-	“Delete Selected Cells” will delete these cells, making a hole in the model.
+	Pressing “ctrl + C” will select multiple cells at the same time “Delete Selected Cells” will delete these cells, making a hole in the model.
-	“Fill Holes” will fill in this hole with a triangulated mesh surface that is hopefully smoother than the section just deleted.
+	“Fill Holes” will fill in this hole with a triangulated mesh surface.
+	The goal is to create a new surface that is smoother than the section just deleted.

 **Smoothing a PolyData Model:**